johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-08-29-azure-devops-pull-requests-conventional-commits/index.md

 ## The code

 We're going to write a script that can be run in a build validation pipeline.
-This script will set the pull request to autocomplete with a merge commit message that matches the title of the pull request.
-This means that if you use conventional commits in your pull request titles, you'll get a history of conventional commits in your git history.
+This script will set the pull request to autocomplete with a specific merge commit message.
+This means that if you use conventional commits, you'll get to maintain a history of conventional commits in your git history.

 Before we dive into the full code, here's the bit that does the magic of setting the merge commit message when setting the pull request to autocomplete: